 - In the first sheet starting a handful of rows down, start plugging in the names of the projects that individual will be working on in the first column, with each project going in its own row.

-- In the empty row directly above where you entered your first project, skip to the second cell in the row, and start entering either the individual days or the one-week date ranges for the duration you need to do resource allocation for across that row.
-Ultimately, this depends on how granular you, or you boss, wants to get.
+- In the empty row directly above where you entered your first project, skip to the second cell in the row, and start entering either the individual days or the one-week date ranges for the duration you need to do resource allocation across that row.
+Ultimately, this depends on how granular you, or your boss, want to get.

 - Input a formula at the bottom of each day or one-week date range column that sums up the total number of ours in that column that also factors in the necessary support work for that resource.